 - Running out of cash

 So, entrepreneurs need to not only work on brilliant products but also bring in good resources to make a working business model.
-Marketing, investment and customer development requires attention as well.
+Marketing, investment, and customer development require attention as well.

 - Vision — A clear picture of the idea and goals